naveenrajm7/naveenrajm7.github.io/_posts/2018-05-28-my-first-post.md

     - first post
 ---
 There is always a **first time** for everything,
 Today on 28th May, 2018 at night 3 a.m I'm writing my **first post**.
+This blog will captures all the interesting things I do and learn.
+Thankyou for reading this useless post :wink: